manabutameni/Imgur/README.md

     export PATH
 Do note that you will need to append the last two lines to your ~/.bashrc

+After you have installed the script with this method you can always update to the latest version of the script with the following command:

+    curl https://raw.github.com/manabutameni/Imgur/master/imgur.sh -o /usr/local/bin/imgur

 To use:
 In any directory type: `imgur imgur.com/a/XXXXX`